Skip to main content

 Use identity, device health, location, behavior to authorize

-Base access decisions on all available data points including user identity, endpoint compliance, geolocation, and real-time risk signals—not network perimeter.
+Base access decisions on all available data points including user identity, endpoint compliance, geolocation, and real-time risk signals — not network perimeter alone.

 Least Privilege Access